n0a/gateway-proxy/README.md

 ### Future Enhancements

-- Enhanced Security: Implement additional security measures, such as rate limiting and API authentication.
 - Advanced Proxy Selection: Integrate machine learning algorithms to predict the best proxy based on historical data.
 - Detailed Analytics: Provide more in-depth analytics and reporting on proxy performance and usage.